takeuchi-masaki/DigitalLogicSimulator/Report/projectReport.md

 ## Introduction

 The digital logic simulator project aims to create a user-friendly, interactive environment for building and testing digital circuits.
-The primary goal is to address usability issues encountered in existing simulators, like Logisim, and incorporate successful features such as a grid layout, panning, and zooming.
+The primary goal is to address usability issues encountered in existing simulators, like Logisim, and incorporate their successful features such as a grid layout, panning, and zooming.

 ## Background